roshan-c-b/VSD_worskhop/README.md

   100dc - 100b0 = 2c      // Hex format
   2c/4 = b = 11           // address are incremented by 4

-  Same number of instructions as the previous command.

   ```
+  Same number of instructions as the command in step-4 (with O1).

 </details>